alambert-ux/AM10_SG11/README.md

 Specifically, we seek to provide answers to the questions:

 i.
 Where COVID-19 response strategies functioned as expected?;
 ii.
-What mitigation strategies have been most effective at combatting the virus?; and iii.
-Which factors are most important in determining the success of mitigation strategies and how does this vary between countries?
+What mitigation strategies have been most effective at combatting the virus?;
+iii.
+Which factors are most important in determining the success of mitigation strategies and;
+iv.
+How does the predicted efficacy of mitigation strategies vary between countries?

 We conclude that, though the efficacy of certain measures is highly domain-specific, stringent, hard and fast measures almost exclusively predict how well national governments handled the crisis, providing valuable lessons for governments as they battle the second and third waves of the pandemic and seek to overcome pandemics in future.

-## Datasets
+### Datasets

 *We employ 3 datasets in our analyses, each of which we cleaned individually, before combining them into a single data frame filtered only to European cases, covid_europe*